 In general, however, dogs do not need any special drinks or liquids to rehydrate.
 Pure and simple water will give them all the liquid they require unless they are ill.

-If your dog is dehydrated and showing mild symptoms, you can try something like Pedialyte.
+If your dog is dehydrated and showing mild signs, you can try something like Pedialyte.
 This replaces lost electrolytes, rehydrates the body, and is safe for your dog.
-If the symptoms are bad, or they continue to get worse, even after your dog has rehydrated with water or Pedialyte, you should seek veterinary help as soon as possible because dehydration can be deadly.
+If the signs are bad, or they continue to get worse, even after your dog has rehydrated with water or Pedialyte, you should seek veterinary help as soon as possible because dehydration can be deadly.

 Orange juice is safe for dogs, so if your dog has had a few mouthfuls, there is really no need to worry.
 However, there are minimal health benefits, if any, because your dog is capable of producing vitamin C themselves.
 There is usually no reason to supplement this vitamin in your dog’s diet and you should stick to giving him plain water as a means of hydrating them.